Update on COVID-19

 For travel information and advisories, please visit the University of Alberta's Coronavirus Information Notice.

 For Students Currently Abroad

 Students currently abroad on University of Alberta programs can contact us at email@example.com.
 This email is monitored daily and we will reply as soon as possible.

 For students and staff planning for University-related activities abroad, education abroad program leaders planning for programs abroad, please refer to the University of Alberta's Off-Campus Activity and Travel Policy here.

-Before leaving Canada, students are required to register with:
+Before leaving Alberta, students and staff are required to register with

 In the event of an emergency or crisis situation while overseas, this information will help both the University of Alberta and the Government of Canada obtain knowledge of:

 - How to get in contact with you